 - (a) The WakeMed Credentials Committee shall review and consider the report prepared by the relevant department chair(s) and shall make a recommendation. - (b) The WakeMed Credentials Committee may use the expertise of the department chair or any member of the department, or an outside consultant, if additional information is required regarding the applicant's qualifications.
-If an applicant has applied to both WakeMed Raleigh and WakeMed Cary, the department chair from each hospital may be invited to meet with the WakeMed Credentials Committee to answer any questions raised by an individual department chair's report, or questions raised by the two department chair reports considered together by the Committee.

-- (c) After determining that an applicant is otherwise qualified for appointment and privileges, the Chair of the WakeMed Credentials Committee, in consultation with the CMO(s) or the SVP/CMQO, may require the applicant to undergo a physical, mental, and/or behavioral examination by a physician(s) satisfactory to the WakeMed Credentials Committee if there is any question about the applicant's ability to perform the privileges requested and the responsibilities of appointment.
+If an applicant has applied to both WakeMed Raleigh and WakeMed Cary, the department chair from each hospital may be invited to meet with the WakeMed Credentials Committee to answer any questions raised by an individual department chair's report, or questions raised by the two department chair reports considered together by the Committee. - (c) After determining that an applicant is otherwise qualified for appointment and privileges, the Chair of the WakeMed Credentials Committee, in consultation with the CMO, may require the applicant to undergo a physical, mental, and/or behavioral examination by a physician(s) satisfactory to the WakeMed Credentials Committee if there is any question about the applicant's ability to perform the privileges requested and the responsibilities of appointment.
 The results of this examination shall be made available to the committee for its consideration.
-Failure of an applicant to undergo an examination within 30 days after being requested to do so in writing shall be considered a voluntary withdrawal of the application and all processing of the application shall cease.
-The cost of the health assessment will be borne by the applicant.
-An extension of the required time frame may be granted by the SVP/CMQO. - (d) The WakeMed Credentials Committee may recommend specific conditions on Medical Staff appointment and/or clinical privileges.
+Failure of an applicant to undergo an examination within a reasonable time after being requested to do so in writing by the WakeMed Credentials Committee shall be considered a voluntary withdrawal of the application and all processing of the application shall cease.
+The cost of the health assessment will be borne by the applicant. - (d) The WakeMed Credentials Committee may recommend specific conditions on Medical Staff appointment and/or clinical privileges.
 These conditions may relate to behavior (e.g., personal code of conduct) or to clinical issues (e.g., general consultation requirements, appropriate documentation requirements, proctoring, completion of CME requirements).
 The WakeMed Credentials Committee may also recommend that appointment be granted for a period of less than two years in order to permit closer monitoring of an individual's compliance with any conditions.
 Unless these matters involve the specific recommendations set forth in Section 7.A.1(a) of this Policy, such conditions do not entitle an individual to request the procedural rights set forth in Article 7 of this Policy.